claudiacauli/LeetProve/README.md

-Collection of LeetCode problems solved and proved in Rust and Lean.
+Collection of LeetCode problems solved and proved in Rust, Dafny, and Lean.